grey-fish/grey-fish.github.io/Bandit/Level1-4.md

 # Bandit

 ## Level 1
-Quest: The password for the next level is stored in a file called readme located in the home directory.
+<span id=purple>Quest:</span> The password for the next level is stored in a file called readme located in the home directory.
 <br/><br/>
 ### Solution 1
 Log into Level 1, we see a file named `-` .
 Since `-` also represents `stdin` in terminal so `cat -` doesn't work.<br/>